Stoneridge PFAS Treatment Plant

 • The purpose of the project is to add necessary water treatment facilities to the existing Stoneridge Well to remove PFAS from the well’s groundwater supply.

-• Construction is taking place at Zone 7’s Stoneridge Well, located at 3750 Stoneridge Drive in Pleasanton.
+• The treatment plant is at Zone 7’s Stoneridge Well, located at 3750 Stoneridge Drive in Pleasanton.

 • Download our general one-sheet to get an overview of the new facility.
 Stoneridge Well General One-Sheet